DataSQRL/datasqrl-examples/healthcare-study-monitoring/masterdata-local/README.md

 # Data Package for the Healthcare Study Monitoring Example

-This data package is used by the Healthcare Study Monitoring Example which demonstrates DataSQRL’s capabilities in creating a data pipeline to monitor and analyze healthcare study data.
+This data package is used by the Healthcare Study Monitoring Example which demonstrates DataSQRL's capabilities in creating a data pipeline to monitor and analyze healthcare study data.
 We will create a pipeline that ingests raw data from clinical studies and exposes the data through a GraphQL API.
 The pipeline will combine study metadata, patient information, and sensor readings to provide insights into the studies.